 In this Article

-Piazza Walther / Walterplatz in Bolzano – South Tyrol
+Piazza Walther / Waltherplatz in Bolzano – South Tyrol

-In 1889 the city of Bolzano not only named its main square the Walterplatz, but also embellished it with a statue of the noble minnesinger.
+In 1889 the city of Bolzano not only named its main square the Waltherplatz, but also embellished it with a statue of the noble minnesinger.
 Sculpted in exceptional detail from the region’s renowned white marble of the village of Laas, it thrones the squares fountain.
-The Vinschgau valley, home of the famouns marble quarry is also the place of discovery of an other mythical Souttirolean, Ötzi the 5,000 year old glacier mummy.
-He is displayed near to the Walterplatz, in the South Tyrol Museum of Archaeology, together with his clothing and equipment.
+The Vinschgau valley, home of the famous marble quarry is also the place of discovery of another mythical Southttyrolean, Ötzi the 5,000 year old glacier mummy.
+He is displayed near to Waltherplatz, in the South Tyrol Museum of Archaeology, together with his clothing and equipment.

 The face of Walther reveals a serene attitude and dignified expression that suits a long, kingly cloak falling gracefully off his shoulders, his hands hold a viol while below him is a cage enshrining a songbird.
 Further down two lions stoutly sit upright bearing shields while opposite regal swans curve their snowy necks as if to drink the Alpine water in the basin.